-Strengthening Families-The Strengthening Families program:For Parents and Youth 10-14 has made a difference in thousands of families in all 50 states and in over 25 countries.
+Strengthening Families Program 10-14 -This program is for parents and youth ages 10-14, it has made a difference in thousands of families in all 50 states and in over 25 countries.
 The parent, youth, and family skills-building curriculum is designed to strengthen parenting skills, build family strengths and prevent teen substance abuse and other behavior problems.
 Youth need skills to help them resist peer pressure that leads to risky behaviors.
 Research shows that protective parenting improves family relationships and decreases the level of family conflict, contributing to lower levels of substance abuse.

-Please call 402-871-5622 for current class information or to schedule a presentation for your school!
+Please call 402-871-5622 for current class information or to schedule a presentation for your school or organization!

 Nebraska’s Response to a National Crisis